croner-i-web/progression-framework/frameworks/engineering/quality.md

         criteria:
         - "Begins to apply exploratory testing techniques following guidance and training materials"
         - "Starts to write and communicate simple bug reports with guidance"
-        - "Attends and starts to add value squad rituals"
+        - "Attends and starts to add value team rituals"
         - "Uses tool assisted testing techniques to identify symptoms of bugs"
         - "Proactive in asking questions, explains what they have tried so far and why that hasn’t worked"
       - level: 2